pkiel/notebook/_posts/2022-07-26-erlLightCapabilities.md

 <img src="/notebook/images/ERLLights/composite data analysis-1..png" width="80%" /><img src="/notebook/images/ERLLights/composite data analysis-2..png" width="80%" />

+#### Moonlight Intensity

+The estimated moonlight intensity during the days of PAR collection on the nursery is 57%.
+The average PAR experienced at the nursery during that time was 0.045.
+Thus, the estimated Full Moon par is 0.08 PAR.
+To achieve this illumination, the point intensity of the moonlight should be set to 40%.
+The moonphase will then dynamically alter this intensity between 0-40% based on that day’s estimated intensity.

 ## Natural Spectrums

 We have not yet collected natural light spectrums.
 Here is some